Francis Bousquet

-Francis Bousquet (9 September 1890 – 21 December 1942) was a French composer and music pedagogue.
+Francis Bousquet (9 September 1890 – 21 December 1942) was a French composer.
 Educated at the Conservatoire de Paris, he won the Prix de Rome in 1923.
 His compositions included three operas, a ballet, and several symphonic and chamber music works.
 From 1926 until his death he was also the director of Conservatoire de Roubaix.
 Bousquet was born in Marseille and died in Roubaix at the age of 52.
 He had been awarded the Légion d'honneur in 1934.

 Life and career

 Bousquet was born in Marseille and began his musical studies there before enrolling in the Conservatoire de Paris in 1907 where he studied under Xavier Leroux, André Gedalge and Charles-Marie Widor.
 He won the conservatory's First Prize in harmony in 1909 and First Prize in counterpoint in 1910.
 His studies were interrupted for four years by World War I when he served in an engineering regiment of the French Army.
 From 1915 to 1918, Nadia and Lili Boulanger, both graduates of the conservatory, published Gazette des Classes du Conservatoire with news of French musical life and letters from the conservatory's students who had been dispersed by the war.
 In a letter published in the 27 November 1916 issue Bousquet wrote from the front:

 [The gazette] has brought us back together.
 Music, dormant for an instant in the depths of memory, begins to sing again, and the musical life evoked in a few pages, with the exquisite recollections that it brings, achieves the miracle of awakening, amid so much desolation, an ardent longing for the future.

 A recipient of the Croix de Guerre, Bousquet returned to the conservatoire after the war and continued his studies in composition.
 He entered the competition for the Prix de Rome three times, gaining the Second Prize in 1921 and 1922 and the First Prize in 1923 for his cantata Béatrix.
 The First Prize came with a bursary that allowed the recipient to stay at the Villa Medici in Rome for two years and to travel for up to three more years.